 Our Common Shares are illiquid investments for which there is not and will likely not be a secondary market.
 Liquidity for our Common Shares will be limited to participation in our share repurchase program, which we have no obligation to maintain.
-When we make quarterly repurchase offers pursuant to the share repurchase program, we will offer to repurchase Common Shares at a price that is estimated to be equal to our net asset value per share on the last day of such quarter, which may be lower than the price that you paid for our Common Shares.
+When we make quarterly repurchase offers pursuant to the share repurchase program, we will offer to repurchase Common Shares at a price that you also for our Common Shares.
 As a result, to the extent you paid a price that includes the related sales load and to the extent you have the ability to sell your Common Shares pursuant to our share repurchase program, the price at which you may sell Common Shares may be lower than the amount you paid in connection with the purchase of Common Shares in the Offering.